pydata/xarray/doc/internals/internal-design.rst

 Internally all data variables and coordinate variables are stored under a single ``variables`` dict, and coordinates are specified by storing their names in a private ``_coord_names`` dict.

-The dataset's ``dims`` are the set of all dims present across any variable, but (similar to in dataarrays) coordinate variables cannot have a dimension that is not present on any data variable.
+The dataset's dimensions are the set of all dims present across any variable, but (similar to in dataarrays) coordinate variables cannot have a dimension that is not present on any data variable.

 When a data variable or coordinate variable is accessed, a new ``DataArray`` is again constructed from all compatible